khaeru/py-gdx/doc/install.rst

 Steps 4 and 5 may be repeated for any new Anaconda environment in which pyGDX is needed.

 .. [#] This is necessary because GAMS only ships bindings for Python 3.4, and not the newest Python 3.5.
-Unlike on Mac OS and Linux, the Python 3.4 bindings do not work with Python 3.5.
+Unlike on Linux, the Python 3.4 bindings do not work with Python 3.5.
 .. [#] The Anaconda documentation `recommends`_ adding packages when creating the environment, if possible, instead of installing them later.
 .. _`GAMS`: https:\\www.gams.com\download\
 .. _`Anaconda`: https:\\www.continuum.io\downloads#_windows